mayank-bajaj-ai24/Text-summarization-project-using-Retrieval-Augmented-Generation-RAG-/README.md

 # Text Summarization with RAG
 # Overview
-This project is a simple text summarization app built with Python and Streamlit.
-It cleans raw text, chunks it, and generates summaries using:
+This project is a simple text summarization app built with Python and Streamlit.It cleans raw text, chunks it, and generates summaries using:

-Extractive summarization (word frequency) - works without any API

-Hugging Face LLM (optional) - for better summaries when token is provided
+a.
+Extractive summarization (word frequency) - works without any API b.Hugging Face LLM (optional) - for better summaries when token is provided

 # Features
 ✨ Text cleaning (HTML removal, punctuation normalization) ✨ Intelligent chunking at sentence boundaries
 ✨ Extractive summarization (no API needed)
 ✨ Optional Hugging Face LLM summarization
 ✨ Minimal, clean Streamlit web UI